-We have audited, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the West Virginia Retiree Health Benefit Trust Fund (RHBT), which comprise the statements of plan net position as of June 30, 2013, and the related statements of changes in plan net position, for the year then ended, and the related notes to the financial statements, which are collectively RHBT's basic financial statements, and have issued our report thereon dated October 15, 2013.
+We have audited, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the West Virginia Retiree Health Benefit Trust Fund (RHBT), which comprise the statement of plan net position as of June 30, 2014, and the related statements of changes in plan net position, for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated November 7, 2014.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and perform our audit of the financial statements, we considered RHBT's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of RHBT's internal control.
+In planning and performing our audit of the financial statements, we considered RHBT's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of RHBT's internal control.
 Accordingly, we do not express an opinion on the effectiveness of RHBT's internal control.